Executive Director

 Contact her at [email protected] or (204)797-6746 ext.3.

-Coordinator of Administration and Events
+Coordinator of Events and Member Services

 Idorenyin Mbang